Phyrik/evolution-simulator-3/README.md

 The Chart and Graph Area displays any charts and graphs to do with the simulation.

-The default graphs are population over time, average vision distance over time, and average eating distance over time.
+The default graph is population over time.